lanavasilieva/Syberry-Academy-Test-Task-For-Developers/intervals.md

 **intervalIdentification** <br>
 - The function 'intervalIdentification' must take an array of strings as input and return a string.
 - An array contains three or two elements.
-- The first element is the first note in the interval, the second element is the second note in the interval, the third indicates whether an interval is ascending or descending.
+- The first element is the first note in the interval, the second element is the last note in the interval, the third indicates whether an interval is ascending or descending.
 - If there is no third element in an array, the interval is considered ascending by default.
 - The function should return a string - name of the interval.
 - Only the following intervals are allowed in a return string: <br>